theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

   --location 'Default Location'
 ```

-Name is usually the FQDN of the host, but it can be also just a hostname without domain.
+Name is usually the FQDN of the host, but it can also be just a hostname without domain.
-The `managed` parameter tells Foreman, this will be unmanaged host.
+The `managed` parameter tells Foreman, this will be an unmanaged host.
 The build value
 represents whether the host is currently in build mode, which is only possible
 for managed hosts.
 Without explaining what exactly it means, it always needs to be set
 to false for unmanaged hosts, otherwise the host record is considered invalid.